– Train with the Best!

 Motivation: This is the type of culture recognising efforts, encouragement and reward acquisition that would get the employees to do more than enough to work the extra mile.

-Youth culture: New ideas and energy are in the fold to help draw and retain the best talent in a company.
+Youth culture is all about new thoughts and energy to attract and retain the best talent in an organisation.

 Improving the culture of the organisation to enhance productivity can be done by following various strategies.
 These are: